Microsoft-UK-DevOps-Squad/DevExperience/docs/7-ai/copilot.md

 ![GitHub Copilot](../../assets/copilot1.png)

 Offers code suggestions contextualized to your project.
+Allows  developers to work with copilot as part of their day job.

 Below shows some of the features:

-- Convert comments to code
-  Trained on billions of lines of code it turns natural language prompts into coding suggestions
+- **Convert comments to code**: Trained on billions of lines of code it turns natural language prompts into coding suggestions

-- Autofill for repetitive code
-  Spend less time creating boilerplate and repetitive code patterns, and more time on what matters: building great software
+- **Autofill for repetitive code**: Spend less time creating boilerplate and repetitive code patterns, and more time on what matters: building great software

-- Show alternatives
-  Quickly cycle through lines of code, complete function suggestions, and decide which to accept, reject, or edit.
+- **Show alternatives**: Quickly cycle through lines of code, complete function suggestions, and decide which to accept, reject, or edit.

-- Use as part of your day job

 ---